nzbgetcom/nzbget/docs/extensions/EXTENSIONS.md

 ### `"commands"`

-Sometimes it may be helpful to be able to execute extension scripts from settings page.
-For example pp-script EMail could use a button
+Sometimes it may be helpful to be able to execute extension extensions from settings page.
-"Send test email".
+For example pp-extension EMail could use a button "Send test email".
 For other extensions something like "Validate settings" or "Cleanup database" may be useful too.

-Starting from v19 it is possible to put buttons on the script settings page.
-The buttons are defined as part of script configuration, almost similar to extension configuration options:
+Starting from v19 it is possible to put buttons on the extension settings page.
+The buttons are defined as part of extension configuration, almost similar to extension configuration options:
 ```json
 "commands": [
   {